getify/monio/MONADS.md

 // Promise<..>
 ```

-The absorption of any promise in the `State` chain lifts the `evaluate(..)` call to be promise-returning, eventually fulfilling with the same expected *pairing* object value.
+The absorption of any promise in the `State` chain, lifts the `evaluate(..)` call to be promise-returning, eventually fulfilling with the same expected *pairing* object value.

 ### I Know, IO